Weekend Trips from Paris by Train: 12 Places Worth the Journey (2026)

 If you are looking for where to go from Paris by train far from the crowds, don’t miss the opportunity to visit Lille in Northern France.
 Lille is the capital of the region of Hauts-de-France and an interesting cultural hub with a large student population.

-During the middle ages, Lille was a prosperous merchant city part of the County of Flanders (today Belgium); that’s why there are so many Flemish influences in architecture and gastronomy.
+During the Middle Ages, Lille was a prosperous merchant city and part of the County of Flanders (now in present-day Belgium), which explains the strong Flemish influences in its architecture and gastronomy.
+I particularly enjoyed the regional dishes (hearty yet delicious) as well as the city’s vibrant beer culture.

 Vieux Lille is the city’s historic center, with beautiful 17th-century buildings and cobbled pedestrian streets.
 The elegant Grande Place, Lille’s beating heart, is a wonder.